PatrickKneschke/JobSystem/README.md

-Job management system to fully utilize all available CPUs by distributing tasks to available threads.
+Job management system to fully utilize all available CPU cores by distributing tasks to available threads.